 10) What’s the impact of how you travel?

 No one’s surprised to learn: Flying is one of the most carbon-intensive modes of transportation.
 But did you know that flying at night is actually worse for the planet than flying during the day?
 Now you do.

-Walking and cycling are both climate-friendly and positively impact our health (who doesn’t love a hot girl walk?).
+Walking and cycling are both climate-friendly and positively impact our health.

 Suggestions when it comes to catching flights: